Azure/connectthedots/readme.md

 Sample code for this is included in the project, as well as for many other more elaborate scenarios.

 ## Device basics ##
-The current project is built on the premise that data from sensors is sent to an Azure Event Hub over AMQP in a prescribed JSON format.
+The current project is built on the premise that data from sensors is sent to an Azure Event Hub in a prescribed JSON format.
 The minimum structure, with required attribute names, is

     {
 	"guid" 			:	"string",